stevanapter/hypertree/README.md

 Hypertree2 is a q server which adds tree- and pivot-table calculation to [Hypergrid](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html?tab=4).

-Hypertree2 is based on an improved version of the algorithm used in [Hypertree](https://github.com/stevanapter/hypertree), described [here](http://archive.vector.org.uk/art10500340).
+Hypertree2 is based on an improved version of the algorithm described [here](http://archive.vector.org.uk/art10500340).

 What follows is a brief overview: